JMAConsulting/biz.jmaconsulting.grantprograms.multifund/README.md

 ## Installation (CLI, Git)

 Sysadmins and developers may clone the [Git](https://en.wikipedia.org/wiki/Git) repo for this extension and install it with the command-line tool [cv](https://github.com/civicrm/cv).
+We recommend using the latest tag release, as the master branch is not intended to be production ready all of the time.

 ```bash
 git clone https://github.com/JMAConsulting/biz.jmaconsulting.grantprograms.multifund.git